 Fort Meade, Maryland – More Boards.
 And a Wife.

 I love numbers, and the Army promotion system was all about numbers.
 There are 800 possible points, made up of things like military and professional education, marksmanship and fitness scores, promotion board scores and commander’s points.
 For military occupations where there is a big need for Sergeants and Staff Sergeants (like Infantry), the cutoff score is usually very low—like in the 400’s.
 So, if you’re promotion-eligible, then you’ll probably get picked up lickety-split.
+Looking for custom military coins near you?
+Read more information on their site.

 For Finance, there isn’t a need for lot of of NCOs, so cutoff scores are often impossibly high, like 798.
 It’s never 800, as they need to give people some hope if you really want to be promoted.
 Facing that tall order, I made sure I got all 800 points so that I made Sergeant at 30 months time-in-service and Staff Sergeant at 50 months time-in-service.
 I actually got the call that I made Sergeant while driving through West Virginia on my way to Fort Meade.